Search This Blog

 Mark the Polo!

 From the Vault Dept.: Saratoga Polo is about to begin its season, a tradition that begin there in the first year of the 20th century.
 Thanks to a search through the Saratogian’s clip files (this was back in the filing-cabinet days) and a piece in a 1902 Harper’s Weekly, I assembled the story below.
 The photo came from Harper’s, too, but the Gazette never returned the original – what you see is a scan of a clipping.
-For information about the current season, check out the association’s website.
+Saratoga Polo lost its facility in 2020, and as of 2024, its future is bleak.
+But here's where you might find updated information: The Saratoga Polo Association.

 RACING ALWAYS STEALS AUGUST’S ATTENTION, but the ancient sport of polo is again attracting notice in Saratoga Springs.
 When it was introduced here, 88 years ago, it was front-page news.
 Ten years ago it returned after a break of almost 45 years, and it is again bringing the world’s best players to a small, lavishly-maintained lawn just over the city line in Greenfield.